laravel/docs/helpers.md

     // '/foo/bar'

-Optionally, You may specify how many directory levels you wish to trim from the string:
+If necessary, you may specify how many directory levels you wish to trim from the string:

     use Illuminate\Support\Str;